Multi-story sequences

 Yes.
 Teams use them in concept boards, creator campaigns, and vertical-video planning where the first frame needs to feel platform-native.

 Use PNG for concept frames and storyboard stills.
-Use MP4 when the progression between story frames matters in the final edit.
+Use video when the progression between story frames matters in the final edit.